jakub-medrzak/GitVersionView/README.md

 ## 0.1.9
 - Update packages
-- Added option to change the command of gitversion (e.g. "dotnet-gitversion" instead of "gitversion")
+- Added option to change the command of gitversion (e.g. "dotnet-gitversion" instead of "gitversion").
+Based on [Added Option to change the command of gitversion #18](https://github.com/HSSE-Dev/GitVersionView/pull/18) by [Florian2406](https://github.com/Florian2406)
 - Added FullSemVer to suppoted version formats

 ## 0.1.8